 1. Become well-versed in cloud system offerings

-IT leaders must become well-versed on different types of cloud technology as well as its various functionalities before they can move the entire enterprise onto the cloud.
+IT leaders must become well-versed in different types of cloud technology as well as its various functionalities before they can move the entire enterprise into the cloud.
 Many CIOs who are accustomed to on-premise configurations are wary of cloud storage and question its security and recoverability capabilities, regardless of the increasing sophistication of cloud technology.
-In actuality, there are many different types of cloud systems available, including private, hybrid, public and multicloud environments.
+In actuality, there are many different types of cloud systems available, including private, hybrid, public and multi-cloud environments.
 CIOs should become well-versed in the various options to determine which is most advantageous for their specific organization.

 2. Educate C-suite executives on the cloud’s benefits and dispel myths

 Once CIOs understand the benefits of cloud storage, how can they get other C-suite executives up to speed?
 IT professionals need to adequately inform leaders from outside departments about the technology behind cloud storage in order to appeal to each executive’s respective area of interest and dispel any cloud myths that may be in play.
 For example, if a CEO believes that it would take too long for the enterprise to transition off on-premise storage and onto the cloud, CIOs can share information about how they can streamline cloud storage deployment.
 Likewise, if a CFO sees a new cloud option as too costly, it is up to the CIO to illustrate how these solutions actually have lower fixed costs and will result in substantial savings over time as compared to on-premise systems.
 To dispel security myths, CIOs can help business leaders understand that the security of data in the cloud has matured drastically and is often even more secure than on-premise solutions.
 Geo-distributed data and various layers of encryption not only protect an enterprise’s data on the cloud, but they also address another top C-suite concern by complying with regulations

 3. Proactively seek new cloud solutions